ahmxdiqbal/CS4395/README.md

 Here is a link to [Homework 5](NLP_Parsing_HW.pdf).

-## Portfolio Assignment 6: Portfolio: Finding or Building a Corpus
+## Portfolio Assignment 6: Finding or Building a Corpus

 Here is a link to [Homework 6](Homework6_axi180011.py).